 Climate Safe Neighborhoods

 Climate change is happening in every neighborhood, but its effects are not distributed evenly.
-In Somerville and the Greater Boston Area, historical practices of housing segregation and other racist planning and land use decisions have made some communities more at risk for health, safety, and climate risks with fewer resources for advocacy and resilience.
+In Somerville and the Greater Boston Area, historical practices of housing segregation and other discriminatory planning and land use decisions have made some communities more vulnerable to health, safety, and climate risks with fewer resources for advocacy and resilience.
 What can residents and local governments do to make sure their neighborhoods are safe and resilient from the effects of climate change?

-Examples of factors that are unevenly distributed in Somerville’s neighborhoods of color and low income communities:
+Examples of environmental factors that are unevenly distributed in Somerville’s neighborhoods of color and low income communities:

 • Extreme heat/urban heat island effect